 Being involved in a car accident could potentially have life-changing consequences.
 Even if your injuries are not life-changing, an accident still can significantly impact your life.
 Whether you sustained mild or severe injuries or suffered property damages, you most likely will be entitled to receive compensation if you were hit by a distracted driver.
 Before receiving compensation, however, your attorney must prove that the other driver was distracted.

 Proving the other driver was negligent because they were distracted can get complicated.
-The best way to pursue a successful outcome for your claim is to hire an experienced California car accident lawyer.
+The best way to pursue a successful outcome for your claim is to hire an experienced Beverly Hills car accident lawyer.

 How to Prove the Other Driver Was Distracted